Groenbladia

 Groenbladia is a genus of green algae, specifically of the Desmidiaceae.
+It has a cosmopolitan distribution in acidic, oligotrophic freshwater habitats; it may occasionally form blooms.

 The genus name of Groenbladia is in honour of Rolf Leo Grönblad (1895-1962), who was a Finnish dentist and botanist (Algology), who worked in Finland.

 The genus was circumscribed by Einar Johan Sigurd Teiling in Bot.
 Not.
 (1952) on page 275 in 1952.